silverwind/cidr-tools/README.md

 ## API

 All functions take CIDR addresses or single IP addresses.
 On single addresses, a prefix of `/32` or `/128` is assumed.
-Function that return networks will return a merged and properly sorted set of networks with IPv4 sorted before IPv6.
+Function that return networks will return a merged and sorted set of networks with IPv4 sorted before IPv6.

 ### cidrTools.merge(networks)